-[Also see Standardized Testing on page 81 for more information.]
+[Also see Standardized Testing for more information.]

 Certificates of Coursework Completion

 A certificate of coursework completion will be issued to a student who has successfully completed state and local credit requirements for graduation but has not yet demonstrated satisfactory performance on the state-mandated tests required for graduation.